zey-2/5m-data-2.1-intro-big-data-eng/lesson.md

 ### Preparation

-Create the conda environment based on the `environment.yml` file.
+Install conda environments required for the rest of module.
+Go to the `environments` folder and create the conda environments based on the `environment.yml` file.
+Each `yml` file is prefixed with the environment name.

+For example, to create the `bde` environment:

+`conda env create --file bde-environment.yml`

+To replace an existing environment:

+`conda env update --file bde-environment.yml --prune`

 ### Lesson Overview